fex01/algs-scraper/README.md

     0 * * * * /usr/bin/python3 /path/to/algs-scraper/main.py
     ```

+### Optional Monitoring Configuration

+If you wish to monitor the execution of the scraper, you can set up monitoring via Healthchecks.io.
+This is entirely optional.

+1. **Healthchecks.io Setup:**
+    - Register for a free account at [Healthchecks.io.](https://healthchecks.io)
+    - Create a new check and copy its ping URL.

+2. **Configure in .env File:**
+    - Open the `.env` file and set the `HEALTHCHECKS_URL` variable with the ping URL you obtained from Healthchecks.io.

-Congratulations, you've successfully set up the option for self-hosting the ALGS News Scraper.
+Congratulations, you've successfully set up the option for self-hosting and optionally monitoring the ALGS News Scraper.